Hell's Glen

 Hell's Glen is a glen in Argyll and Bute, Scotland, within the Arrochar Alps.
 The B839 single-track road passes through the glen.
 To the west, the glen leads to Loch Fyne and to the east Lochgoilhead.
-Glen Mhor (B828) joins the glen about half way along and leeds to Glen Croe at the Rest & be Thankful viewpoint.
+Glen Mhor (B828) joins the glen about half way along and leads to Glen Croe at the Rest and be thankful viewpoint.

 The glen is named from its name in Gaelic, Glen Iarainn.
 This means "the Iron Glen" but sounds like the nearby Glen Ifhrinn which means "the Glen of Hell."
 The glen is also known as An Gleann Beag, "the small glen", in Scottish Gaelic.

 The glen is within the Argyll Forest Park that is itself within the Loch Lomond and The Trossachs National Park.